 The SEEK Program is designed to be a fun and engaging educational experience, led by NSBE engineering students and technical professionals dedicated to pursuing professional excellence and giving back to the community.
-The SEEK Program utilizes a hands-on design curriculum supplied by various Educational Curriculum companies and Corporate Sponsors.
-Campers will work in teams, using their knowledge to solve problems and create products while discovering the underlying math and science principles involved in these processes.
-Each week, the campers will take on a new project, culminating with a presentation, design competition and physical competitions that all parents are encouraged to attend.
+The SEEK program utilizes a hands-on design curriculum.
+Students will work in teams, using their knowledge to solve problems and create products while discovering the underlying math and science principles involved in these processes.
+Each week, the students will take on a new project, culminating with a presentation, design competition and physical competitions that all parents are encouraged to attend.

-This FREE three-week program will be open to students who are current 3rd through 5th graders or current 6th through 8th graders* .
-The program will be held at a local elementary school or middle school, and will include 100 students in each grade level, for a total of 300 students served per program.
-Fifty Collegiate mentors will be utilized to facilitate the program.
+This three-week program will be open to students who are current 3rd through 5th graders.
+The program will be held at a local elementary schools and will include 125 students in each grade level, for a total of 375 students served per program.
+Fifty Collegiate mentors will help to facilitate the program.

-The camp is a commuter-based program for students, Monday through Friday, 8:30 am and ending at 3:30 pm.
-Mentors will reside on a near-by collegiate campus, arriving one week early for training and preparation.
+The program is a commuter-based program for students, Monday through Friday, 8:30 am and ending at 3:30 pm.

 SEEK Participants will: